 A few previous Windows logos.

-“We approached the logo redesign with a few key goals in mind.
+According to Sam, the logo redesign was approached with a few key points in mind.

 “We wanted the new logo to be both modern and classic by echoing the International Typographic Style (or Swiss design) that has been a great influence on our Metro style design philosophy.
 Using bold flat colors and clean lines and shapes, the new logo has the characteristics of way-finding design systems seen in airports and subways.